Spring Clean Your Relationships

 Which option will you choose to spring clean your past and current relationships?

-Dr. Vesna Grubacevic is the founder of multi award-winning company Qt, is a Performance Transformation Expert®, an internationally recognised and Certified NLP Trainer, Certified Hypnotherapy Trainer, Qt respecti ® Certified Trainer, Clinical Hypnotherapist, and creator of breakthrough behavioural change techniques.
-She is the author of Stop Sabotaging Your Confidence (Amazon nine times best-selling book, also received by Hollywood and Australian Celebrities, and featured on American and Australian TV and in the media), a sought-after speaker, multi award winner, innovator and media commentator.
+Dr. Vesna Grubacevic is the founder of multi award-winning company Qt, is the Performance Transformation Expert®, an internationally recognised and Certified NLP Trainer, Certified Hypnotherapy Trainer, Qt respecti ® Certified Trainer, Clinical Hypnotherapist, and creator of breakthrough behavioural change techniques.
+She is the author of Stop Sabotaging Your Confidence (Amazon nine times best-selling book, and featured on American and Australian TV and in the media), a sought-after speaker, multi award winner, innovator and media commentator.